CarmineOptions/MM/README.md

 - Separate logic in POCMMModel.
 One part is creation of optimal orders separate part is reconciliation.
 - Change v1 invoke to current version of invoke.
 Invoke from account with dex address, rather than dex Contract, with account already in place.
 - Remove f-strings from logging.
+- Implement max_fee (or rather ResourceBounds in case of invoke_v3)
 - The bot is being prepared to handle multiple accounts.
 The work is half way done, meaning this is feature is not ready.
 - Handle multiple markets per DEX.
 - Handle multiple DEXes.